jasone/sqlive/docs/docs.md

 And that works for any query involving customers and orders.
 Instead of recomputing expensive joins every single time orders and customers are involved, you can run those queries directly on the virtual view customer_orders.
-To speed things up, we recomment you add indexes to your virtual views:
+To speed things up, we recommend you add indexes to your virtual views:

 ```$ echo "create index customer_orders_c_custkey ON customer_orders(c_custkey);" | sqlive --data /tmp/test.db
 ```

-If you are unsure about your queries, you can ask SQLIVE to list the indexes that were used for a particular query throuh the option --show-used-indexes.
+If you are unsure about your queries, you can ask SQLIVE to list the indexes that were used for a particular query through the option --show-used-indexes.
 This option is particularly useful when trying to optimize your queries.

 ```$ echo "select * from customer_orders where c_custkey = 889;" | sqlive --data /tmp/test.db --show-used-indexes